joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/10/opinion/the-problem-at-the-heart-of-trumps-university-crackdown.html

 **Man Arrested on Suspicion of Manslaughter After Ship Hits Tanker in North Sea**\
-`The 59-year-old man was arrested after a container ship struck an oil tanker the North Sea on Monday.
+`The 59-year-old man was arrested after a container ship struck an oil tanker in the North Sea on Monday.
 A crew member was presumed dead after an extensive search was called off.`\
 https://nytimes.com/2025/03/11/world/europe/uk-tanker-crash-north-sea.html

 **gws-balance-exercises-aging**\